Quilter boosts assets with revamped investment platform

 Much like its rivals, Quilter has seen a sharp rise in assets since early 2020, when fears over the economic impact from the pandemic prompted panic withdrawals.

-The company, a spin-off of Anglo-South African insurer Old Mutual, earlier this month agreed a sale of its international business to focus more on the British market where it competes with larger rivals, such as St James’ Place, Standard Life Aberdeen and Hargreaves Lansdown.
+The company, a spin-off of Anglo-South African insurer Old Mutual, earlier this month agreed a sale of its international business to focus more on the British market where it competes with larger rivals, such as St James' Place (SJP.L), Standard Life Aberdeen (SLA.L) and Hargreaves Lansdown (HRGV.L).

 Quilter's net inflows increased to 1.2 billion pounds in the three months ended March 31 from 0.5 billion pounds last year.

-Household savings in the UK reached a record last year amid lockdowns, official data showed last month. (reut.rs/32w39hN) ($1 = 0.7180 pounds) (Reporting by Muvija M in Bengaluru Editing by Tomasz Janowski)
+Household savings in the UK reached a record last year amid lockdowns, official data showed last month. (https://reut.rs/32w39hN)

 Our Standards: The Thomson Reuters Trust Principles.